Diggs/go-eval/README.md

 ## What is go-eval?

 go-eval evaluates boolean or basic arithmetic expressions from strings.
-It's analgous to a basic form of the eval function often found in dynamic languages.
+It's analogous to a basic form of the eval function often found in dynamic languages.

 Examples:
 ```go